 | Payments | — | ✓ |

-Choose ShipFlutter if you prioritize Onboarding and Auth.
-Choose Business Class if Auth and Subscription are more important to your project.
+Choose ShipFlutter if you prioritize AI and Ads.
+Choose Business Class if Auth and Blog are more important to your project.

 ShipFlutter costs $30 and includes 6 features.
-Business Class costs $169 and includes 7 features.
-ShipFlutter uniquely offers Onboarding, Ads, Database.
-Business Class uniquely offers Subscription, Deployment, Blog.
+Business Class costs $169 and includes 4 features.
+ShipFlutter uniquely offers AI, Ads, Database.
+Business Class uniquely offers Blog, Deployment, Payments.

 ShipFlutter is cheaper at $30, which is $139 less than Business Class ($169).

 No, ShipFlutter and Business Class use different tech stacks.
-ShipFlutter is built with Flutter, while Business Class uses Ruby on Rails, Tailwind.
+ShipFlutter is built with Flutter, while Business Class uses Ruby on Rails, Tailwind, Stripe.

-Choose ShipFlutter if you need Onboarding and Auth and prefer its tech stack.
-Choose Business Class if Auth and Subscription are higher priorities.
+Choose ShipFlutter if you need AI and Ads and prefer its tech stack.
+Choose Business Class if Auth and Blog are higher priorities.
 If price is the deciding factor, ShipFlutter is $$139 cheaper.